liv-ac-uk/comp122/labs/regex/README.md

 There are still two big issues with how our regex is matching emails.
 First of all, we can have a `.` in the part of the email before the `@`, but here `\\w` will only match `a-z`.
 Secondly we can see that our emails end with a `>`, this is because `.` will match with this before reaching the space.

-- Modify the regex in `SpamEmail.java` so that it correctly prints every single email addresses in `Spam.txt` to the terminal completely, ensuring there are no leading and trailing `<>`s.
+- Modify the regex in `matchEmail()` so that it correctly prints every single email addresses in `Spam.txt` to the terminal completely, ensuring there are no leading and trailing `<>`s.

 {% next %}